-Similarly, to protect public health, the County currently monitors a variety of mosquito species that can carry vector-borne diseases such as West Nile Virus.
+To protect public health the County currently monitors a variety of mosquito species that can carry vector-borne diseases such as West Nile Virus.
 As the climate changes, non-native mosquito species may establish themselves due to the warmer summers and pools of standing water from winter and spring rains.
 Existing vector control and integrated pest management efforts enable better identification and response to new mosquito species of concern that may migrate here due to climate change.

-All of these activities benefit the community and improve resilience to natural hazards today, regardless of future climate conditions.
+All of these activities benefit the community and improve resilience to natural hazards today, while also reducing exposure to future risks from a changing climate.